mikgroup/sigpy/doc/guide.rst

 .. image:: figures/multiprocess_desired.pdf
    :align: center

-Then, using MPI, we can split the tasks to two MPI ranks as follows:
+Then, using MPI, we can split the tasks to two MPI nodes as follows:

 .. image:: figures/multiprocess_mpi.pdf
    :align: center

+Note that tasks on each MPI node can run on any CPU/GPU device, and in our example, the blue task uses CPU and GPU 0, and the red task uses CPU and GPU 1.

 SigPy provides a communicator class :class:`sigpy.Communicator` that can be used to synchronize variables between ranks.
 It extends the ``Communicator`` class from ChainerMN.